WindyYam/gemini_voice_companion/README.md

 ### Activating your voice

-- For the master user, the voice is already recognized by the `master.wav` voice sample.
+- For the main users, the voice is already recognized by the setup voice samples in ## Usage 2.
-- For others, the default keyword is "Jarvis"(Or AI_NAME if you modified it), or "Nice/Pleased/Good/Ok/xxx to meet you".
+- For a stranger that is not in the list, the default keyword is "Jarvis"(Or AI_NAME if you modified it), or "Nice/Pleased/Good/Ok/xxx to meet you".
 Use it in a phrase long enough to generate a voice embedding, so the AI can recognize the voice subsequentially without the keyword.
-- For others, once activated, the companion will recognize the current user until another user replace it.
+- For stranger, once activated, the companion will recognize the current user until another stranger replace it.
-- All other users other than master will be considered as stranger, Gemini will not react to the house commands from them.
+- All strangers other than main users will be considered as stranger using prefix, Gemini will not react to the house commands from them.
 But will still help with other commands.
-- Keep in mind, if you change the recorder device (like from a microphone to a VoIP output), the system might have problem recognize your voice, so you might need to record the `master.wav` again with new recorder device.
+- Keep in mind, if you change the recorder device (like from a microphone to a VoIP output), the system might have problem recognize your voice, so you might need to record in ## Usage 2 again with new recorder device(as a new user with different voice sample).
-- Or, a backdoor to temporarily override master user embedding is to say: "Jarvis(Or AI_NAME if you modified it), ...
+- Or, a backdoor to temporarily setup a master user embedding is to say: "Jarvis(Or AI_NAME if you modified it), ...
 I'm your master ..."
 (As long as the phrase have AI_NAME and master together), this will force to update the main embedding no matter who is speaking(A notification sound will play).

 ## Customization